-Elizabeth Daniels Sports Complex (the Complex) is an important sport and recreation facility servicing the Buderim locality and the Sunshine Coast community.
+Elizabeth Daniels Sports Complex (the Complex) is an important district sport and recreation facility with regional elements servicing the Buderim locality and the Sunshine Coast community.
 It is the headquarters for Sunshine Coast Cricket Association and accommodates a wide range of sport, recreation and community activities that are valuable assets to the surrounding community and/or the wider region.
-There are some unique factors that must be considered as part of the master plan process for this complex, particularly the proposed widening of the Sunshine Motorway, neighbouring bushland and the site's prior use as a land fill site.
+There are some unique factors that must be considered as part of the master plan process for this Complex, particularly the proposed widening of the Sunshine Motorway, neighbouring bushland and the site's prior use as a land fill site.